Mtwod/thp_w07_eventbrite_like/README.md

 * Creating an event
 * Subscribing to an event
 * Sending email when user creates an account and create / subscribe to an event through SendGrid
+* All authentication managed by devise

-Tomorrow, we will add the Ruby gem 'devise' to manage the account features.
+Tomorrow, we will see services and APIs.

 ## Installation